Charles E W Bean, Diaries, AWM38 3DRL 606/274/1 - 1918 - 1941 - Part 10

 C.J.
 Dennis was living with him at our

-orchard, "Sunnyside," South Sassepras,
+orchard, "Sunnyside," South Sassafras,

 where the "Sentimental Bloke was

-completed, and where [[?Web]] Gilbert used to
+completed, and where Web Gilbert used to

 visit us, before he went to England in 1914.